vmware/vic/CONTRIBUTING.md

 By default, a pull request builds the project and runs compile-time tests, compile-time checks, and the "regression" integration test group.
-To customize the tests that run on a pull request, directives can be included in the body:
+To customize the tests that run on a pull request, directives can be included in the body.

-- To skip all testing (e.g. for a work-in-progress PR), use `[skip ci]`.
-  - This must be included in the title of the pull request, not the body.
-- To run all integration tests, use `[full ci]`.
-- To run _specific_ integration tests, use `[specific ci=$test]`.
-This will run the specified tests, suites, or groups in addition to the default regression group.
-Examples:
-  - To run the `1-01-Docker-Info` suite: `[specific ci=1-01-Docker-Info]`
-  - To run all suites under the `Group1-Docker-Commands` group: `[specific ci=Group1-Docker-Commands]`
-  - To run several specific suites: `[specific ci=$test1 --suite $test2 --suite $test3]`.
-- To skip running the unit tests, use `[skip unit]`.
-- To make normal failures fatal during integration testing, use `[fast fail]`.
-- To specify a specific datastore, use `[shared datastore=nfs-datastore]`.
-- To specify the number of parallel jobs you want, use `[parallel jobs=2]`.
+The [pull request template](PULL_REQUEST_TEMPLATE.md) documents the supported directives and their use.

 Links to Drone builds results can be found within a pull request and on the list of changes pushed to a branch.
 Results can also be browsed [directly][dronevic].